Lawsuit accuses 3 ex-Michigan St. basketball players of rape - Philly

 EAST LANSING, Mich.
-(AP) - A federal lawsuit was filed Monday against Michigan State University and three former men's basketball players by a female student who accuses the athletes of sexually assaulting her at an off-campus apartment.
+(AP) - A woman who attends Michigan State University filed a federal lawsuit against the school Monday alleging that three former men's basketball players sexually assaulted her at an off-campus apartment in 2015 and that she was discouraged from reporting what happened.

 The woman and players are not named in the suit, which was filed in U.S. District Court in Grand Rapids.
 It seeks compensatory and punitive damages.